alexswad/dreams-wiki/docs/hooks.md

 {: .d-inline }
 PREDICTED
 {: .label .label-green }
-Called at the start of a move command, setup the players velocity and process their input here
+Called at the start of a move command, setup the players velocity and process their input here.
+Must return `true`
 See [GM:SetupMove](https://wiki.facepunch.com/gmod/GM:SetupMove)
-StartMove can be replaced with DREAMS.StartMoveFly ex. `DREAMS.StartMove = DREAMS.StartMoveFly` either for debugging or for gameplay
+- StartMove can be replaced with DREAMS.StartMoveFly ex. `DREAMS.StartMove = DREAMS.StartMoveFly` either for debugging or for gameplay
+- Dreams.Meta.StartMove can be called with extra parameters `jump` and `grav` to override DREAMS default values
 ### DREAMS:DoMove
 {: .d-inline }
 (ply, mv)